MicrosoftDocs/windows-itpro-docs/windows/manage/manage-user-experiences-windows-10.md

 Windows 10 provides organizations with various options to manage an employee’s user experience so they can ensure a consistent and predictable experience for employees.
 Based on specific business requirements, IT pros can use Group Policy or mobile device management (MDM) to:

-- Provide a default user experience based on their organizational standards
+- Provide a default user experience based on their organizational standards.
-- Configure a device for a specific, controlled scenario such as a kiosk that displays a single application or shared PC which would automatically reset when the person signs off
+- Configure a device for a specific, controlled scenario such as a kiosk that displays a single application or shared PC which would automatically reset when the person signs off.
-- Restrict access to services such as Cortana or the Windows Store
+- Restrict access to services such as Cortana or the Windows Store.

 The following table describes the user experience features that are manageable in Windows 10, version 1607: